dressupgeekout/onboarder/README.md

 department never knew it really needed.

 The Onboarder tool is primarily developed at Norse Corp, but it's generic enough (and open-source enough) to be used at your workplace, too!
-A simple configuration file takes care of all the gory details.

 ## System Requirements